Monty Python’s SPAMALOT

 Sunday, June 26, 2022, 2:30 pm

 RiverStage Community Theatre will transport audiences back to merry olde England and the surreal comedy world of Monty Python with its final show of the season, the musical comedy extravanganza Monty Python’s Spamalot!
 Performances will be at Greenspace Center, 815 Market Street in Lewisburg on Friday and Saturday evenings at 7:30pm on June 17, 18, 24 and 25, and a 2:30pm matinee on Sunday, June 26.
 Tickets are $15 for adults or $8 for students or children, with general admission seating, and they can be purchased at the door or at www.riverstagetheatre.org.
-Depending on COVID-19 precautions at the time, seating may be limited and audience masking may be required.
+Due to COVID-19 precautions, audience masking is required at all times in the theatre.

 Monty Python’s Spamalot, with music and lyrics by Eric Idle and John Du Prez, follows the adventures of King Arthur and his knights, in a show that spoofs other musical comedies and advertises itself as “lovingly ripped off” from the film Monty Python and the Holy Grail.
 The story follows King Arthur, his loyal servant Patsy, and his band of knights as they search 12th century England for the Holy Grail and are helped along the way by the beautiful and mysterious Lady of the Lake.
 Filled with over-the-top musical numbers, singing and dancing knights, flying cows and killer bunny rabbits, the show is an outrageous celebration of musical theatre combined with the absurd humor of the UK’s legendary Monty Python comedy troupe.
 The show does contain some mild language and ‘rude British humor’ but is otherwise appropriately funny for all ages.